GarethMSheldon/MikLink-PortToPython/docs/explanation/features.md

 - Sections/cards render immediately for every planned step (including PENDING) and update live as statuses change; no hidden pending filter.
 - Ping card shows a LOSS chip driven by `Packet Loss`, RTT aggregates (min/avg/max), a compact targets summary, and one line per target (errors included).
 Missing values render as `-` but the card still appears.
 - If a step is disabled or skipped, the card remains visible with its status and reason; users always see the full plan.
+- Optional log toggle during execution and after completion to inspect sanitized in-memory logs.
+- Logs are bounded in memory (no DB/persistence) and auto-trim oldest entries to protect performance.

 **Persistence**
 - Table: `test_reports`